 TraceX also presents the NetX performance statistics of the currently loaded trace file.
 This information is displayed for the entire system.

 TraceX can build a raw trace file in text format and launch notepad to display it.

-TraceX is available from Express Logic at a price of $1,000 per developer (3 developer minimum) for a perpetual license.
+TraceX is available from Express Logic at a price of $5,000 for each 3 developers, for a perpetual license.
 Like all Express Logic tool products, there are no license keys.